corrode/corrode.github.io/content/blog/ugly/index.md

 It means we don't have to come up with a fancy new name for the trimmed line and we also don't have to fall back to cryptic names like `lref` or `l` instead.

-By reading the standard library documentation, we learn about some useful methods on strings.
+By reading the standard library documentation (see tip 1), we learn about some useful methods on strings.
 So instead of `line.len() == 0`, we write `line.is_empty()` now.
 And `line.starts_with("#")` is easier on the eye than checking with `l.chars().next() == Some('#')`.